 - How the firm survived the 2007/2008 recession

 - What are you doing for exercise?

 There’s no magic to being a great mentor, it’s a simple ratio: listen 80% of the time; talk 20%.
 You don’t have to have the answers, just ask good questions.

 This pandemic is an event that will be seared in our memories forever.
-We will all remember the foolishness of revellers on the beach in Florida and the acts of thoughtfulness of our neighbours and co-workers.
+We will all remember the acts of thoughtfulness of our neighbours and co-workers.
 Your mentee will remember your commitment to your role as a mentor in the decades ahead.
 How do you want to be remembered?

 - America’s Loneliest Workers, According to Research, Shawn Achor, Gabriella Rosen Kellerman , Andrew Reece and Alexi Robichaux, Harvard Business Review, March 19, 2018

 - The Impact of Professional Isolation on Teleworker Job Performance and Turnover Intentions: Does